 Midway Student Activity Center – Waco, Texas

 This 97,204 square foot multi-purpose Activity Center provides Midway ISD with an indoor facility for football, baseball, soccer, band, cheerleading, dance, golf, weightlifting, and many other sports and non-sports related activities.
 It houses a full-size 100-yard football field with end zones, much larger than most comparable facilities.
-It has several motorized drop-down nets throughout the area to sanction off different activities so that more than one team can practice at the same time, and it has a cutting edge sound system that would rival the largest venues.
+It has several motorized drop-down nets throughout the area to sanction off different activities so that more than one team can practice at the same time, and it has a cutting edge sound system that would rival the most massive venues.

 The main area is kept comfortable with rolling steel doors and high-powered exhaust fans to create a breeze during the warm days and heated with strategically located gas-fired unit heaters for wintertime use.
 Wall skylights and energy-efficient LED lighting on a sophisticated energy management system light the facility.
 The floor of the central area is synthetic turf on a crown in the middle that replicates the effect of an actual stadium.
 This building houses state of the art, 11,000 square foot air-conditioned weight rooms used by girls and boys athletics.
 The rooms feature fully adjustable weight equipment and a unique padded rubber floor, offices, equipment storage, and restroom facilities.

-The structure of this building is a pre-engineered metal building provided by Nucor Building Systems with “R” panel metal walls/CMU and a standing seam room system.
-The foundation is a slab on grade concrete foundation on drilled piers.
+The building is a pre-engineered metal provided by Nucor Building Systems with “R” panel metal walls/CMU and a standing seam roof system.
+The foundation is a slab on a graded concrete foundation with drilled piers.

-The height of the main portion of this building is 65 feet at the ridge.
-This created a challenge since most of the work was up high and had to be done off of lifts due to the heights.
+The height of the central portion of the facility is 65 feet.
+The height created a challenge, causing work completed from lifts.
 There were as many as 20 boom lifts working in the area at one time.